Deputies are searching for man accused of attempted kidnapping of Orlando teen

 - Deputies released description of man, video of incident

-The incident happened around 8:20 a.m., Wednesday, March 28, 2018, when the Lockhart Middle School student was on her way to her school bus when she says the man grabbed her, according to Jane Watrel, public information officer with the Orange County Sheriff's Office.
+The incident happened around 8:20 a.m. on March 28 when the Lockhart Middle School student was on her way to her school bus.
+She says the man grabbed her, according to Jane Watrel, public information officer with the Orange County Sheriff's Office.

 As the 14-year-old student walking to the bus stop while wearing headphones, she says the man came up from behind and grabbed her book bag, telling the girl to "come here," deputies stated.